Hooks & Session Intelligence

 Knowledge Capture Pipeline

-AgentUX implements a continuous learning loop that captures session discoveries and makes them available to future sessions:
+AgentUX implements a continuous learning loop that captures session discoveries automatically and makes them available to future sessions:

 Knowledge Importance Tiers